 Jennifer Robison, Associated Director

 Thank you for your interest in partnering with Buckeye Community Hope Foundation as your potential charter school Authorizer.
-The application window for schools wishing to open in the 15-16SY is currently closed.

 There are no current openings at this time.
 Please check back later!